Supporting the food and drink industry

 - introducing measures to support the food and drink supply chain during the coronavirus pandemic

-- working with industry leadership group Scotland Food and Drink to develop the next industry-led food and drink growth strategy for Scotland
+- working with industry leadership group Scotland Food & Drink to develop the next industry-led food and drink growth strategy for Scotland.
+Recovering from Coronavirus and Fuelling Brexit Preparedness amplifies and accelerates the current core work of the Scotland Food & Drink Partnership in delivering Ambition 2030

 - offering grants through the Food Processing Marketing and Co-operation (FPMC) grant scheme